Teething

 • Disrupted sleep patterns

-A less common teething issue is the formation of an “eruption cyst,” a small bubble-like swelling filled with fluid that covers an erupting tooth.
-Eruption cysts usually do not require treatment as the tooth will simply pop the cyst when it comes through.
+A less common teething issue is the formation of an "eruption cyst," a small bubble-like swelling filled with fluid that covers an erupting tooth.
+Eruption cysts usually do not require treatment as the tooth pops the cyst when it comes through.

-While there has been some disagreement as to whether diarrhea, rashes and fever are signs of teething, these are more likely to be associated with an unrelated illness and should be reported to your pediatrician.
+While there has been some disagreement about whether diarrhea, rashes, and fever are signs of teething, they are more likely to be associated with an unrelated illness and should be reported to your pediatrician.

 How to Help

-Teething babies get the most relief from cold and/or pressure on the affected area.
+Teething babies get the most relief from cold and pressure on the affected area.
 This can be applied with:

 • Chilled teething rings